 There’s a couple of other cards issued by American Express that are worth a look if the Explorer card isn’t your thing:

 This card earns into the Membership Rewards Ascent program, which has a better rate for converting to frequent flyer points, but curiously, a slightly lower value on points for converting to cashback (1 point = 0.7c).

 It has a tiered points earn scheme as follows:

-- 3 points per dollar on supermarket spending (2.1% cashback)
+- 3 points per dollar on supermarket and petrol stations (1.5% cashback)

-- 2 points per dollar at petrol stations (1.4% cashback)
+- 2 points per dollar spent in foreign currency and online (1.0% cashback)